Welcome to our class – Year 6!

 Mrs Hartwell – Class Teacher

-“I am so excited to be back in Year 6 and feel privileged to have the opportunity to teach such a kind, caring and talented class for their final year of primary school.
-I am also very grateful to be able to work alongside Mrs Elkins again as she is a wonderful and supportive addition to the classroom.
-We are all very lucky to have Mrs O’Shea joining us this year too as she will be teaching Year 6 every Thursday to allow myself to continue to work towards achieving my National Professional Qualification for Middle Leadership.We are all thoroughly looking forward to the year ahead: we have a lot of hard work to do but also lots of fun to be had and many memories to be made.
+“I am so excited for the year ahead, during which we have lots of exciting learning opportunities planned!
+I loved getting to know this class when they were in Year 4 and so feel very lucky to have the opportunity to teach such a kind, caring and hard-working bunch of individuals again for their final year of primary school.
+We are very lucky to have Miss Quinn with us in the mornings and Mrs McCloskey in the afternoons to help and support us in our learning.We are all thoroughly looking forward to the year ahead: we have a lot of hard work to do but also lots of fun to be had and many memories to be made.
 Please feel free to get in touch with me at any point throughout the year; I am always happy to help in whatever way I can.”

-Mrs Elkins – Teaching Assistant
+Mrs McCloskey – Teaching Assistant

 Year 6 Expectations